Sub Accounts in QuickBooks: How to Use, Delete, Create, View, Convert & Make Sub Account

 • Navigate to the gear icon and click on the gear tab.

-• Now, Select settings and from the list of options of settings, click on the Chart of Accounts.
+• Now, Select settings, and from the list of options settings, click on the Chart of Accounts.

-• After that, Search for the account which you want to remove right now by using the search bar.
+• After that, Search for the account that you want to remove right now by using the search bar.

 Start with the subaccounts to alter the account types of the accounts, and when all of them have been altered, alter the parent account.
 Verify that you are in Accountant view before moving forward.